Archisman-Mridha/Archisman-Mridha/README.md

   - []()

 - [ ] Finish the [Advanced Abstract Algebra](https://www.youtube.com/playlist?list=PLmU0FIlJY-Mm7BhXAfEchH0UZ4fK7GZv-) playlist.
 Clean hand-written notes should be uploaded to GitHub.
 We can refer to these while studying about the [Arithmetic of Elliptic Curves](http://www.pdmi.ras.ru/~lowdimma/BSD/Silverman-Arithmetic_of_EC.pdf) book.
-  > [kue](https://github.com/Archisman-Mridha/kue) is a sub-project I am writing.
-It helps managing a Kubernetes cluster using CueLang.

 - [ ] Book reading :
   - [Rust Atomics and Locks](https://marabos.nl/atomics/).
 You can find my notes [here](https://github.com/Archisman-Mridha/rust-atomics-and-locks).